jianzhi-1/cs262a/systemr.md

 ### What are the key results?

 The project was implemented in a few phases with feedback collected at the end of each phase.
 The key result from Phase Zero is to use a weighted combination of CPU time (due to CPU-bound nature of query processing) and the number of I/Os as the metric.
 For Phase Two (the evaluation of Phase One), users were "enthusiastic" (639) and "satisfied" and offered new language features to SQL.
 The query optimiser was tested for validity with realised metrics and gave the same order of rankings.
-A "convoy phenomenon" was discovered (essentially due to the interaction between OS and DB application scheduling and thus the interference of the scheduler on the hierarchical locking system).
+A "convoy phenomenon" was identified (essentially due to the interaction between OS and DB application scheduling and thus the interference of the scheduler on the hierarchical locking system).

 ### What are the main limitations of this paper?

-The paper offers a lot, more than what one would expect for a normal paper (it is wonderful they actually managed to create the entire system stack while innovating on almost every aspect).
+The paper offers a lot, more than what one would expect for a normal paper (it is wonderful they actually managed to create the entire system stack while innovating on almost every aspect, but I am not convinced that it was realistic from the outset).
 The authors did not do any comparisons between the final Phase Two product and a "navigational" system, but I think that is understandable given the focus of System R.

 ### Why did this paper have an impact?